 Get exclusive member benefits & effect social change.
 Join Today

-Facial paralysis can come on suddenly (in the case of Bell’s palsy, for example) or can happen gradually over a period of months (in the case of a head or neck tumor).
-Depending on the cause, the paralysis might last a short or extended period of time.
+Facial paralysis can come on suddenly (in the case of Bell’s palsy, for example) or happen gradually over a period of months (in the case of a head or neck tumor).
+Depending on the cause, the paralysis might last for a short or extended period of time.

 No one knows exactly why Bell’s palsy occurs.
 It may be related to a viral infection of the facial nerve.
-The good news is that most patients with Bell’s palsy recover completely in about six months.
+The good news is that most people with Bell’s palsy recover completely in about six months.

 Other causes of facial paralysis or weakness include:

 Birth can cause temporary facial paralysis in some babies.
 However, 90 percent of babies with this type of injury recover completely without treatment.
 You can also have facial paralysis at birth due to certain congenital syndromes, such as Mobius syndrome and Melkersson-Rosenthal syndrome.

 While facial paralysis is often alarming, it does not always mean that you are having a stroke.
 The most common diagnosis is in fact Bell’s palsy.
 Symptoms of Bell’s palsy can include a combination of: